This post is also available in: Deutsch

 - Add in the sugar-water and oil and mix with a spatula until combined (it doesn't have to be perfectly smooth).
 Cover the bowl with a wet towel and allow to rest for 10 minutes.

 - Then form a ball, no dry streaks should remain in the bowl.
-Sprinkle the dough with 3 tbsp of olive oil and turn it a couple of times to make sure it's covered with oil (so that it doesn't dry out while resting).
+Sprinkle the dough with 3 tablespoon of olive oil and turn it a couple of times to make sure it's covered with oil (so that it doesn't dry out while resting).

 - Cover the bowl with a wet cloth and allow it to rise at room temperature for 90 minutes (or until doubled in size).